 Relax on one of Corpus Christi’s many sandy beaches along the 127 miles of coastline.
 Spend some peaceful time at beautiful Cole Park and learn about the city at the Corpus Christi Museum of Science and History.
 While soaking up the top tourist attractions in Corpus Christi, you can also explore the vibrant nightlife and savor the coastal city’s delicious seafood at top-notch restaurants.

-Not sure what to do in Corpus Christi?
+Not sure what to do on your Texas Gulf Coast adventure?
 Carve out a perfect trip to this lively city with this guide to the best places to visit in Corpus Christi, TX.

 Texas State Aquarium